schl3ck/scripting-app-lib/readme.md

 This is an unordered list of ideas.
 They might be implemented, but there is no warranty that they will.

+* Better "done" notification after linking the lib
 * Updater for Scripts
 * Dependency checking when linking a library
+* Show all linked libs & remove with dependency checking